-It is 42" tall and flies on three "E" size Estes motors, and its recovered by a 54 inch parachute.
+It is 42" tall and flies on three "E" size Estes motors, and it is recovered by a 54 inch parachute.
 The camera is housed completely within the main body tube (not in the nose cone), which allows for great footage on the way up, and great right-side-up footage on the way down.
 This also eliminates any drag issues.

 Thanks for looking!

-Step 1: Rocket body tubes
+Step 1: Rocket Body Tubes

-Step 2: Motor housing
+Step 2: Motor Housing

 All craft plywood used for this project was cut with a scroll saw.

-Step 3: Connect two body tubes
+Step 3: Connect Two Body Tubes

 Pieces of craft plywood were cut and glued into the tubes to act as reinforcement.